SEN Information Report

 We also have a Speech and Language Teaching Assistant who has specific speech and language training.

-Our LSAs Learning Support Assistants have had relevant training directly linked to the individual children who they are supporting this maybe: Letters& Sounds, using visual strategies, VAKT, challenging behaviour management , ASD, ADHD, Jump Ahead, Reading Intensive Group, Jolly Phonics, Speech & Language programmes: BLAST, TALKBOOST.
+Our Teaching Assistants have had relevant training directly linked to the individual children who they are supporting this maybe: Using visual strategies, VAKT, challenging behaviour management , ASD, ADHD, Jump Ahead, Reading Intensive Group, Jolly Phonics, Speech & Language programmes: BLAST, TALKBOOST.

 13. How are school trips and activities outside the classroom organised?
 How does the school ensure that pupils with SEND included?